Our Goal

 Use a configuration file like .aiexclude

-to specify paths for the AI assistant to ignore.
+, if available, to specify paths for the AI assistant to ignore.

 Threat: An AI tool generates code derived from a copyleft-licensed project.
 Integrating this into a proprietary product can cause license contamination, legally requiring the company to open-source its code and creating IP risk.